-A cancer genetic professional should be involved in determining whether the individual has a lifetime risk for breast cancer greater than 20% based on models dependent on family history (eg, Claus, 25 Tyrer-Cuzick, 26 others 27-29).
-The Claus tables may be useful in providing breast cancer risk estimates for white women without a known cancer-associated gene mutation who have one or two first- or second-degree female relatives with breast cancer 25 and ovarian cancer.
-30
+A cancer genetics professional should be involved in determining whether the individual has a lifetime risk for breast cancer greater than 20% based on models dependent on family history (eg, Claus, 24 Tyrer-Cuzick, 25 others 26-28).
+The Claus tables may be useful in providing breast cancer risk estimates for white women with no known cancer-associated gene mutation but who have one or two first- or second-degree female relatives with breast cancer 24 and ovarian cancer.
+29

-BRCAPRO31 and Breast and Ovarian Analysis of Disease Incidence and Carrier Estimation Algorithm (BOADICEA)32 are more commonly used to estimate the risk of a BRCA mutation.
+BRCAPRO30 and Breast and Ovarian Analysis of Disease Incidence and Carrier Estimation Algorithm (BOADICEA)31 are more commonly used to estimate the risk of a BRCA mutation.
 Strong genetic association between breast and ovarian cancer has been demonstrated in some families by linkage analyses.
-Based on a risk assessment using one of more of these models, women with a BRCA1/2, TP53, or PTEN gene mutation, or a pedigree strongly suggestive of genetic predisposition to breast cancer, may be identified.
-The NCCN Guidelines for Genetic/Familial High-Risk Assessment: Breast and Ovarian also describe management strategies for women with a known or suspected BRCA1/2, TP53, or PTEN mutation or a pedigree strongly suggestive of genetic predisposition to breast cancer.
+Based on a risk assessment using one or more of these models, women with a BRCA1/2, TP53, or PTEN gene mutation, or a pedigree strongly suggestive of genetic predisposition to breast cancer, may be identified.
+The NCCN Guidelines for Genetic/Familial High-Risk Assessment: Breast and Ovarian describe management strategies for women with a known or suspected BRCA1/2, TP53, or PTEN mutation or a pedigree strongly suggestive of genetic predisposition to breast cancer.